-Configuring the Windows 2000 Server and Windows Server 2003 operating systems
+Configuring the Windows Server operating system

-You must configure the Windows 2000 Server and Windows Server 2003 operating system before you can use the hosts with the SAN Volume Controller.
+You must configure hosts that are running the Windows 2000 Server, Windows Server 2003, or Windows Server 2008 operating system before you can use the hosts with the SAN Volume Controller.

-Before you configure the host operating systems, the following tasks must be completed:
+Before you configure the Windows host operating system, you must ensure that the following task have been completed:

-- The IBM service representative must have installed the SAN Volume Controller. - You must have installed the appropriate host bus adapter and driver on your host system.
+- Your IBM service representative has installed the SAN Volume Controller. - You have installed the appropriate host bus adapter and driver on the host.

-After the prerequisite tasks are complete, use the following general steps to configure your operating system:
+After the prerequisite tasks are complete, use the following general steps to configure your Windows host operating system:

 - 1. Zone the host system to the SAN Volume Controller on the Fibre Channel SAN. - 2.
 Install the appropriate multipathing driver for your host system to enable the management of multiple paths to SAN Volume Controller virtual disks (VDisks). - 3.
 Create the host system on the SAN Volume Controller, using the worldwide port names (WWPNs).
-Map the VDisks to the host as required. - 4.
-Create volumes/disks on your host using instructions in your host system publications.
+Map the VDisks to the host as required.

+4. Create volumes/disks on your host using instructions in your host system publications.

-Multipath support for host running the Windows 2000 Server and Windows Server 2003 operating systems
+Multipath support for hosts running the Windows Server operating system

-You must install a multipathing software on all attached hosts that run the Windows 2000 Server and Windows Server 2003 operating systems.
+You must install multipathing software on all attached hosts that run the Windows 2000 Server, Windows Server 2003, or Windows Server 2008 operating system.